 Another way to create more unique invoice numbers that won’t be replicated is to use the date, such as the year and month when the invoice was created.

 For example, you can use 19001 for the first invoice of 2019, then 19002 for the second one, and so on.
 This helps prevent confusion on the part of the client.

-One important aspect to include on your invoices is the specific business information about you and your clients’ business.
-This means including registered business names, contact details (such as a phone number or email address), and a billing address.
+One important aspect to include when creating your freelancing invoices is the specific business information about you and your clients’ business.
+This means including registered business names, contact details (such as a phone number or email address), and a billing address in your freelancing invoice.
 That information helps clients with the accounting process.